Everyone Deserves Help: How To Find Free Counseling Services & Mental Health Therapy

 "Free" does not always mean "good."
 Before leaping to enlist the help of the first free counselor you find, do your research; make sure your state licenses your counselor to practice counseling and that they have experience in what you are looking for help with.

 Many clergy programs dictate that you must take some cursory counseling classes to receive a theology degree or similar.
+This training enables clergy members to provide support and guidance, often making free counseling services available to community members.
 As a result, some churches are able to offer counseling services free of charge.

 If you attend high school or college, your school may provide counseling services free of charge.
+These mental health care services are often designed to support students through academic and personal challenges.
 These services are not usually offered indefinitely and might have a time frame that you can work within or a certain number of sessions you can use.
 Still, these programs do enlist the help of qualified, trained professionals, so you are likely to receive quality mental health care without having to pay.

 Check online therapy sites